-Deferred tax relating to items recognised outside profit or loss is recognised outside profit or loss (either in OCI or in equity).
-Deferred tax items are recognised in correlation to the underlying transaction either in OCI or directly in equity.
+Deferred tax relating to items recognised outside profit or loss is recognised outside profit or loss (either in OCI or in equity), in correlation to the underlying transaction.

 Deferred tax assets and deferred tax liabilities are offset if a legally enforceable right exists to set off current tax assets against current tax liabilities and the deferred taxes relate to the same taxable entity (or each tax Company of entities when applicable) and the same taxation authority.